danushkhanna/-Advancing-NEET-Educational-Guidance-via-Predictive-Modelling-with-Linear-Regression-and-K-means/README.md

 ## Contributions

 Your contributions are invaluable to us!
-Whether it's enhancing existing features, introducing novel insights, or refining the codebase, we wholeheartedly welcome your input.
-Feel free to submit issues or pull requests to be a part of this transformative project.
+Whether it's enhancing existing features, introducing novel insights, or refining the codebase, we welcome your input.
+Feel free to submit issues or pull requests to be a part of this project.

 ## License